marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

 .. option:: -fno-inline

-  Do not expand any functions inline apart from those marked with the :gcc-attr:`always_inline` attribute.
+  Do not expand any functions inline apart from those marked with the :fn-attr:`always_inline` attribute.
 This is the default when not optimizing.

-  Single functions can be exempted from inlining by marking them with the :gcc-attr:`noinline` attribute.
+  Single functions can be exempted from inlining by marking them with the :fn-attr:`noinline` attribute.

 .. option:: -finline